Ks89/Iot-Localization/README.md

     $ cd build
     $ mkdir telosb
 ```
-5. In the downloaded files extracted from the ".zip" copy Binary-files/AnchorNode/main.exe in
+Step 5.
+In the downloaded files extracted from the ".zip" copy Binary-files/AnchorNode/main.exe in
 ```bash
     $ cp ~/Downloads/<extracted files folder>/Binary-files/AnchorNode/build/telosb/main.exe ~/git/<name of this project>/AnchorNode/build/telosb/main.exe
     $ cp ~/Downloads/<extracted files folder>/Binary-files/MobileNode/build/telosb/main.exe ~/git/<name of this project>/MobileNode/build/telosb/main.exe
 ```
-6. Run Cooja with:
+Step 6.
+Run Cooja with:
 ```bash
     $ cd ~/contiki-2.7/tools/cooja
     $ ant run
 ```
-7. In Cooja, load the ".csc" file in the released ".zip", and click on the "Start" button to start the simulation.
+Step 7.
+In Cooja, load the ".csc" file in the released ".zip", and click on the "Start" button to start the simulation.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/IotLocalization/2-cooja-running.png)

+## Eclipse instructions
+Step 1.
+If you want to compile this softwares with Eclipse, download Eclipse C++ [HERE](https://eclipse.org/).<br>
+Step 2.
+Intall Yeti 2 Plugin, using this "Software Site": http://tos-ide.ethz.ch/update/site.xml
+Step 3.
+Import AnchorNode from the downloaded files in ~/git/<name of this project>/AnchorNode in a project
+Step 4.
+Import MobileNode from the downloaded files in ~/git/<name of this project>/MobileNode in a different project
+Step 5.
+Initialize the VM to download TinyOS using this tutrial http://tinyprod.net/repos/debian/ and
+Step 6.
+Download TinyOS using this tutorial http://tinyos.stanford.edu/tinyos-wiki/index.php/Automatic_installation
+Step 7.
+Restart Eclipse, go in Window->Preferences->TinyOS->Environments->TinyOS 2.x unix-environment and set the path of "TinyOS Root Directory"
+Step 8.
+Include "printf.h" in Project->Properties->TinyOS Build->2.Includes and check that ncc=consider and Include=system
+Step 9.
+Include "math.h" in Eclipse only in the MobileNode's project.

 ## Images